Updated July 11, 2023

 - In some instances, U.I. can be used to defer tax payments and avoid penalties from the Internal Revenue Service (IRS).

-- The U.I. serves as the passive source of income as it generates steady cash flow over some time in exchange for little to no additional effort.
+- The U.I. is the passive source of income as it generates steady cash flow over time in exchange for little to no additional effort.

 Some of the significant disadvantages of U.I. are as follows: